 39 Plays that Should Not Be Performed

 For about a year, whenever I had down time, I would write a short unproduceable play.
-I was coming to terms with being an experimental playwright and the reality that most experimental plays are never produced and that a life of unproduced work, therefore, was the life I had chosen.
+I was coming to terms with the reality that most experimental plays are never produced and that a life of unproduced work, therefore, was the life that I had chosen.
 I was feeling pretty teenage about it and decided that if my plays weren’t going to be staged, then I should at least write more recklessly, with a total disregard for logistics.

 I wrote one play meant to be performed exclusively for an audience of men named Frank.
 I wrote another one that required the most beautiful actress in the city to cut off all her hair on stage, every night.
-I wrote a tragedy starring a potted plant and a series of melodramas about my actual ex boyfriend without any attempt to mask the real details of our lives.
+I wrote a tragedy starring a potted plant and a series of melodramas that had to be set inside my ex boyfriend's actual closet.
 All of these ideas were too cruel or unnecessary or too personal to stage and so not staging them was a source of relief and so I was constantly feeling relieved.
 Eventually I had 39.